NASA-PDS/planetary-data-cloud/docs/data-upload-study/aws-snowball.md

+# AWS Snowball Research Report on ATLAS Data Transfer

+# .
 Order Placement and Data Tier Specification
-Time to Place a Snowball Order: 4-5 days.

-Data Tier Options:

-Glacier: For infrequent access and long-term archival.

-S3: For frequent access and active workflows.

-2. Data Transfer Timelines and Capacity
-Transfer Volume:

-80TB of data: Transfer via Snowball takes 4-5 days.

-1PB of data: Estimated to take approximately 24 days.

-Transfer Modes:

-Sequential: Data is transferred in a linear sequence.

-Parallel: Multiple data streams are transferred simultaneously.

-3. Snowball Usage and Cost Analysis
-Capacity Range:

-For 101-210TB of data, 5 Snowballs were used if using 200TB snowball.

-Costs:

-200TB snowball

-$3,200 for 15 days per Snowball.

-Additional $250 per day after 15 days.

-100TB snowball

-$1,800 for 15 days per Snowball.

-Additional $250 per day after 15 days.
-4. Setup and Configuration
-Physical Setup:

-Assign an IP address to the Snowball.

-Connect it to the network.

-Mount the device using an NFS share.

-Data Transfer Process:

-Use a 10GB fiber or wired network for high-speed transfers.

-Create a share on the Snowball.

-Mount the share on the system.

-Copy data to the Snowball.

-AWS CLI Tool:

-Use provided digital keys below to connect to the Snowball.

-(1) manifest key

-(2) access key

-Perform data operations using AWS CLI commands.

-5. On-Prem Data Copy Requirements
-Connection Requirements:

-Fiber or wired network capable of gigabit speeds.

-Assign an IP address to the Snowball device.

-Provide credentials for on-prem access.

-Responsibilities:

-Handle data copy to the Snowball.

-Perform verification to ensure successful data transfer.

-6. Additional Notes
-Network and Mounting:

-Ensure the same network for Snowball and data systems.

-Configure NFS share for efficient data transfer.
+-   **Time to Place a Snowball Order**: 4-5 days.

+-   **Data Tier Options**:

+    -   **Glacier**: For infrequent access and long-term archival.

+    -   **S3**: For frequent access and active workflows.

+# 2. Data Transfer Timelines and Capacity

+-   **Transfer Volume**:

+    -   80TB of data: Transfer via Snowball takes 4-5 days.

+    -   1PB of data: Estimated to take approximately 24 days.

+-   **Transfer Modes**:

+    -   **Sequential**: Data is transferred in a linear sequence.

+    -   **Parallel**: Multiple data streams are transferred simultaneously.

+# 3. Snowball Usage and Cost Analysis

+-   **Capacity Range**:

+    -   For 101-210TB of data, 5 Snowballs were used if using 200TB
+        snowball.

+-   **Costs**:

+    -   200TB snowball

+        -   \$3,200 for 15 days per Snowball.

+            -   Additional \$250 per day after 15 days.

+    -   100TB snowball

+        -   \$1,800 for 15 days per Snowball.

+            -   Additional \$250 per day after 15 days.

+# 4. Setup and Configuration

+-   **Physical Setup**:

+    -   Assign an IP address to the Snowball.

+    -   Connect it to the network.

+    -   Mount the device using an NFS share.

+-   **Data Transfer Process**:

+    -   Use a 10GB fiber or wired network for high-speed transfers.

+    -   Create a share on the Snowball.

+    -   Mount the share on the system.

+    -   Copy data to the Snowball.

+-   **AWS CLI Tool**:

+    -   Use provided digital keys below to connect to the Snowball.

+        -   \(1\) *manifest* key

+        -   \(2\) *access* key

+    -   Perform data operations using AWS CLI commands.

+# 5. On-Prem Data Copy Requirements

+-   **Connection Requirements**:

+    -   Fiber or wired network capable of gigabit speeds.

+    -   Assign an IP address to the Snowball device.

+    -   Provide credentials for on-prem access.

+-   **Responsibilities**:

+    -   Handle data copy to the Snowball.

+    -   Perform verification to ensure successful data transfer.

+# 6. Additional Notes

+-   **Network and Mounting**:

+    -   Ensure the same network for Snowball and data systems.

+    -   Configure NFS share for efficient data transfer.